Sharing Storage Folders and Access Control¶

 Permissions, if you check View, it is shared as read-only, and if you check Edit

-together, even write operation is allowed to User B. If you want to share with
+together, even writing is allowed to User B. If you want to share with

 multiple users, you can also click the + button to enter additional emails.

-Back to User B’s account and visit to the Summary page.
-At the bottom of the page, you can see an invitation with the title Invitation arrived.
-If you don’t see the invitation, go to another page once and then go back to the Summary page again.
+Back to User B’s account and go to the Summary page.
+At the bottom of the page, you can see the invitation arrived.
 Click the ACCEPT button to accept the invitation.
+If you don’t see the invitation, go to another page once and then come back to the Summary page again.

 test folder is displayed in